longdnk/LLM/test_questions/README.md

 - `news_source/`: Contains the source documents in JSON format.
 Each document was used to create corresponding question-answer pairs (e.g., `news_1.json` was used to create `questions_1.json`).
 - `questions/`: Contains the question-answer pairs in JSON format.
 The `final_questions.json` file contains 200 question-answer pairs selected from the first 200 questions from the combined question-answer pairs.
 - `create_test.ipynb`: Jupyter notebook used to create question-answer pairs.
-- `links.json`: Contains the links to the news articles used to create the question-answer pairs.
+- `links.txt`: Contains the links to the news articles in the `final_question.json`.
 - `news.json`: is used by the `create_test.ipynb` notebook as the input to create question-answer pairs.

 ## How the question-answer pairs were created